 The results showed that all physicians had high moral sensitivity and low interprofessional collaboration.
-There was also no significant correlation between physicians' moral sensitivity and interprofessional collaboration.
+There was also no significant correlation between sensitivity physicians' moral and interprofessional collaboration.
 Moral sensitivity is one of the pillars of care.

-Therefore, physicians with higher moral sensitivity better provide care.
+Therefore, physicians with higher moral sensitivity provide better care.
 Additionally, interprofessional collaboration is considered a key strategy in communication, minimizing medical errors.
-Therefore, it has an important role in of decision-making physicians and reducing the discomfort of patients.
+Therefore, it has an important role in decision-making of physicians and reducing the discomfort of patients.
 When team collaboration is moderate or weak. some obstacles exist, which should be removed.